NicolasHHH/beginners-pytorch-deep-learning/README.md

 Repository for scripts and notebooks from the book: Programming PyTorch for Deep Learning: Creating and Deploying Deep Learning Applications

-## dataset folder downloaded into chapter 2
+- dataset folder downloaded into chapter 2
+- latest update : chapter 3 finished